edbrsk/d3-stencil/docs/api/api-introduction.md

 To explain it in a nutshell, this brings to us the opportunity to be more strict in the implementation of each component, and a little bit more flexible with the types & interfaces.

-I don't want to be heavy explaining all the types & interfaces, and how these are related, etc. I prefer you go to read the [API Reference - Types](/docs/api/api-types) and there you can grasp the concepts more in-depth, but now let's going to see how to works with `GraphData` object, components, and check some examples.
+Don't focus grasp all the types & interfaces, and how these are related, etc. You can go to read the [API Reference - Types](/docs/api/api-types) and there you can grasp the concepts more in-depth, but now let's going to see how to works with `GraphData` object, components, and check some examples.

 ## Components

-The examples below implements the specific attribute which I didn't mention yet, and it depends on the chart we are using.
-Don't focus too much on the `Styles, Axis, Formats, Margin`.
+The examples below implements the specific attributes about you haven't read yet, and those depend on the charts we are using.
+Don't focus too much on the Styles, Axis, Formats, Margin.
 You'll be able to go further reading the [API Reference - Types](/docs/api/api-types).

 ### Pie Chart